inpsyde/uncapitalize_p/README.md

 Copyright (c) 2018 Inpsyde

 Good news, this plugin is free for everyone!
-Since it's released under the [MIT License](LICENSE) you can use it free of charge on your personal or commercial website.
+Since it's released under this [License](LICENSE) you can use it free of charge on your personal or commercial website.

 ## Contributing